 Green procurement policy

 At the Brother Group which operates its business globally, safety and environmental impacts are prime considerations at every stage of a product's life cycle, from design, development, manufacturing, customer usage, and disposal, to reuse and recycling, as set out in its basic environmental policy of the Brother Group Environmental Policy.
 Since 2001, under "the Brother Group Global Charter", we have been implementing green procurement activities in order to preferentially procure eco-conscious parts and materials for use in the products we sell.
-In 2002, to promote manufacturing of eco-conscious products together with our suppliers, we issued the Brother Group Environmental Policy and the Brother Group Green Procurement Standards, which define specific requests to our suppliers.
-We have been revising these documents based on the trends in laws and regulations.
+In 2002, to promote manufacturing of eco-conscious products together with our suppliers, we issued the Brother Group Green Procurement Standards, which defines specific requests to our suppliers.
+We have been revising the standards based on the trends in laws and regulations.

 Brother Group Green Procurement Standards